Pilates: Trademark status

-In October 2000, "Pilates" was ruled a generic term by a U.S. federal court, making it free for unrestricted use.
-The term is still capitalized in writing due to its origin from the proper name of the method's founder.
-As a result of the US court ruling, the Pilates Method Alliance was formed as a professional association for the Pilates community.
-Its purpose is to provide an international organization to connect teachers, teacher trainers, studios, and facilities dedicated to preserving and enhancing the legacy of Joseph H. Pilates and his exercise method by establishing standards, encouraging unity, and promoting professionalism.
+In October 2000 "Pilates" was ruled a generic term by a U.S. federal court, making it free for unrestricted use in the U.S. The term is usually still capitalized in writing because it is the last name of the method's founder, although eponymous terms in English are not always capitalized.

+As a result of the court ruling, the Pilates Method Alliance was formed as a professional association for the Pilates community.
+Its purpose was to provide an international organization to connect teachers, teacher trainers, studios, and facilities dedicated to preserving and enhancing the legacy of Joseph H. Pilates and his exercise method by establishing standards, encouraging unity, and promoting professionalism.